-October 1, 2018- Three Percent (3%) increase to base pay up to the maximum cap of \$73,652.80.
-Those bargaining unit members who are at the maximum cap or exceed the maximum cap because of this pay increase will receive the equivalent 3% pay increase exceeding the maximum cap as a one-time bonus.
+October 1, 2018 through September 30, 2019 - All currently employed bargaining unit members will receive a Ten Percent (10%) increase to base pay up to the maximum cap of their assigned pay grade.
+Those bargaining unit members who are at the maximum cap or exceed the maximum cap because of this pay increase will receive the equivalent 10% pay increase exceeding the maximum cap as a one-time bonus.

-October 1, 2019- Four Percent (4%) increase to base pay up to the maximum cap of \$73,652.80.
-Those bargaining unit members who are at the maximum cap or exceed the maximum cap because of this pay increase will receive the equivalent 4% pay increase exceeding the maximum cap as a one-time bonus.
+October 1, 2019 - All currently employed bargaining unit members shall receive a 4% increase in base pay.
+Those bargaining unit members who are at the maximum cap or exceed the maximum cap because of this pay increase will receive the equivalent 4% pay increase exceeding the maximum cap as a onetime bonus.

-October 1, 2020 - Four Percent (4%) increase to base pay up to the maximum cap of \$73,652.80.
+October 1, 2020 - All currently employed bargaining unit members will receive a 4% increase to base pay up to the maximum cap.
 Those bargaining unit members who are at the maximum cap or exceed the maximum cap because of this pay increase will receive the equivalent 4% pay increase exceeding the maximum cap as a one-time bonus.

-34.3 Senior Sergeant Pay
+34.3 Senior Officer Pay Program